saymrwulf/litex-boards/notes.md

-2017-08-17T17:57:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2017-08-17T19:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2017-08-17T22:02:00 - Minor doc updates: linking to article on quantization (litex-boards)
+2017-08-17T17:57:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2017-08-17T19:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2017-08-17T22:02:00 - Minor doc updates: linking to article on quantization (litex-boards) 2017-09-07T07:16:00 - Implementing approach from a new paper read last night (litex-boards)